ncopa/lddtree/README.md

 Options:

   -a              Show all duplicated dependencies
+  -R <root>       Use this ROOT filesystem tree --no-auto-root  Do not automatically prefix input ELFs with ROOT -l              List binary, interpreter and found dependencies files and their resolved links -m              List dependencies in flat output
+  -b              Change default backend tools (default is scanelf, alternative is readelf) --no-recursive	Do not recursivly parse dependencies --no-header			Do not show header first line (including interpreter)

+  -h              Show this help output
   -x              Run with debugging
-  -R <root>       Use this ROOT filesystem tree --no-auto-root  Do not automatically prefix input ELFs with ROOT -l              Display output in a flat format
-  -b		  Change default backend tool (default is scanelf, alternative is readelf) -h              Show this help output
   -V              Show version information
 ```